AndreiMaikov/OM_shipping--SQL/Readme.md

 ## On the entire OM database

 The OM system architecture includes a 3NF database (MySQL).
-Not only does this DB hold all the information about OM's customers and their orders as well as sellers and their products, but it is also meant to facilitate OM shipping operations.
+Not only does this DB hold all the information about OM's customers and their orders as well as sellers and their products, but it is used for planning shipping operations.
 The following diagram shows the DB’s final conceptual data model:

 ![ ](https://github.com/AndreiMaikov/MVM_Shipping--SQL/blob/main/images/OM.png)